AmigaMaster/Simple-Game-Solutions/solutions/E/Elroy and the Aliens-EN.md

   - Connect the colored wires
 - USE Robot (Howard)
   - Place the pins, so that the wires do not cross AND the orange holes must have a pin in it.
-  - There are multiple solutions for this puzzle
 - TALK TO Howard
   - "Minefield"
 - **SAVE YOUR GAME HERE** to get two achievements